What information do I have to reveal in the form?

 - And non-dutch income you received while you were registered abroad.

 As the tax situation is different for everyone (probably only two of the conditions mentioned above apply to you!), the document has a lot of pages (55, to be precise).
 However, luckily not all pages need to be filled in by everyone.
 Which pages you have to fill in depends on your specific tax situation.
-For that matter, the questions in the M-form are structured into three so-called boxes:
+For that matter, the questions in the M-form fall into three so-called boxes:

 - Box 1 is about your income from work and home.
 Amongst others, it includes profit from a business, wages, benefits, pensions, income from other work, income from being a homeowner or receiving partner maintenance.